semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 If you've created a custom field mapping for a component field type, be aware that if you choose to create tickets in a project other than your default project as configured in your integration settings, you'll need to ensure that project has access to the component you selected for your mapping.

-If your default project uses [**Jira Components**](https://support.atlassian.com/jira-software-cloud/docs/what-are-jira-components/) and you create a component field mapping in your integration settings, **you'll be unable to create tickets in another project** because Jira components are always project-scoped.
+If your default project uses [**Jira Components**](https://support.atlassian.com/jira-software-cloud/docs/what-are-jira-components/) and you create a component field mapping in your integration settings, **you cannot create tickets in another project** because Jira components are always project-scoped.

 If your default project uses [**Compass Components**](https://support.atlassian.com/jira-software-cloud/docs/what-are-compass-components/) and you create a component field mapping in your integration settings, you can create tickets in another project **only if your selected component is available in that project**.
 You can configure which components are available in each project in your Compass settings.